-Dormouse Footprint Tunnels offers a very low disturbance method of detecting dormouse presence in a habitat.
-Dormice passing through the tunnel have to cross over inked pads which cause them to leave characteristic footprints on the card or paper inserts.
+Dormouse Footprint Tunnels offer a very low disturbance method of detecting dormouse presence in a habitat.
+Dormice passing through the tunnel cross over inked pads which causes them to leave characteristic footprints on the card or paper inserts.
 The Suffolk Wildlife Trust and CIEEM have suggested that footprint tunnels may be a more effective survey tool within scrub and hedgerow habitats than dormouse tubes, and equally as effective in high canopy woodland.

 Listed below are some of the essential accessories which are required for surveying small mammals: